Culloden Estate & Spa

 Rooms range from Superior to Executive, the latter of which also have a spacious living area.
 For even more space and privacy then guests have a choice of Junior Suites, State Suites or the Palace Suite, all of which include access to the Health spa and a nightly turndown service.
 State suites all enjoy views of the hotel gardens and Belfast Lough can also be seen from many.
 The Palace Suite includes a complimentary drinks bar and has its own lounge and separate dining area, as well as a beautiful marble bathroom.

-Whether enjoying afternoon tea, a hearty breakfast or fine dining in the evening, expect plenty of 'mmm' inducing flavors and a very pleasing to the eye menu comprising solely local produce.
+Whether enjoying afternoon tea, a hearty breakfast or fine dining in the evening, expect plenty of 'mmm' inducing flavours and a very pleasing to the eye menu comprising solely local produce.
 The Mitre Restaurant is run by Head chef Paul McKnight and lives up to its impressive reputation.
 Whatever your tastes they will be catered for; delicious vegetarian and inventive children's menus are available too.

 Relax in the Crozier lounge, Culloden's most recent addition and a charming place in which to sit by the fire with a rich coffee, fruity cocktail or a fine wine from the extensive list.